 Corned beef is typically boiled, but why not trying baking this delicious cut of meat?
-Encrusted in Dijon mustard and brown sugar, this corned beef is slowly baked.
+Baked with Dijon mustard and brown sugar, this corned beef is slowly braised in the oven.
 We found this to be a delicious and unique taste.
 This was good both hot and cold, sliced for sandwiches, and finally, the leftover meat made it into potato salad.

 Baked Corned Beef encrusted in Dijon Mustard and Brown Sugar

 We have all had a boiled corned beef, you can even make corned beef in a pressure cooker.
 An oven-baked corned beef will soon become a favorite of yours.
 You don’t need to serve a corned beef for St. Patricks day, you can serve this slow-roasted corned beef all year long.

 Sometimes when you buy a commercially prepared corned beef brisket, the meat can be a bit salty.
 I always take the brisket out of the package and rinse it off in the sink, then I pat it dry with a paper towel.
 Then I spread on the Dijon mustard and sprinkle on the brown sugar.
 As the beef cooks in the oven, the brown sugar and mustard slowly marinate and give the beef a lot of flavors.

 I hope you give this recipe a try soon!